-- 4.1 Subject to approval by the Cabinet Member it is proposed to consult on the draft SPD for a period of just over 6 weeks between the 8th August and 21st September 2018. - 4.2 Following this round of consultation, all responses will be reviewed, and the SPD will be updated and amended accordingly.
-A further round of consultation will then take place before the SPD can be formally approved.
-This is expected to take place in late 2018.
+- 4.1 Subject to approval by the Cabinet Member it is proposed to consult on the draft SPD for a period of 6 weeks between Friday 8th February and Friday 22nd March 2019. - 4.2 This round of consultation will seek formal representations to the SPD.
+Following this round of consultation, all responses will be reviewed and the SPD will be updated for the final time (if appropriate).
+The SPD will then be presented for adoption at Cabinet in June or July 2019.